kite-sdk/kite/kite-morphlines/kite-morphlines-twitter/README.md

-# CDK - Morphlines Twitter
+# Kite - Morphlines Twitter

 This module contains morphline commands for using test tweets.